aravhawk/archvsync/README.md

   * ftpsync     - Used to sync an archive using rsync
   * runmirrors  - Used to notify leaf nodes of available updates

 ## Usage

 For impatient people, short usage instruction:

  * Create a dedicated user for the whole mirror.
- * Create a seperate directory for the mirror, writeable by the new user.
+ * Create a separate directory for the mirror, writeable by the new user.
  * Place the ftpsync script in the mirror user's $HOME/bin (or just $HOME)
  * Place the ftpsync.conf.sample into $HOME/etc as ftpsync.conf and edit
    it to suit your system.
 You should at the very least change the TO=